PennyLaneAI/pennylane/doc/introduction/templates.rst

 -----------------

-Quantum arithmetic templates to perform in-place and out-place modular operations such as addition, multiplication and exponentiation
+Quantum arithmetic templates to perform in-place and out-place modular operations such as addition, multiplication and exponentiation.

 .. gallery-item::
     :description: :doc:`PhaseAdder <../code/api/pennylane.PhaseAdder>`